ComboWave/Detection-of-Pneumonia-from-X-ray-images/README.md

 D. RMSPROP algorithm
 3. Examine the effect of the following changes:
 E. DROPOUT - check the effect of changing the probability (this is the parameter of DROPOUT) if there is a layer .DROPOUT
-F. Activate the STOPPING EARLY mechanism.
-Does the performance deteriorate beyond a certain EPOCHS number?
-The convergence graph of the training process should be presented for each of the sections including LOSS TRAIN and VALIDATION
-.VALIDATION ACCURACY -and TRAIN ACCURACY and, LOSS

 In this project, a database from the Kaggle website was used which contains 5,863 real X-rays of pneumonia patients and healthy people.